You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 4. Callander Foundry Company

 In 1919, with Alexander Callander planning retirement (although he remained President of the company long afterwards), it was up to his sons to take over.
 Each of the family members had a role to play.
-David, the eldest son, was in the charge of the overall operations of the foundry.
+David (1888-1962) was in charge of the overall operations of the foundry.
 His brothers assumed responsibility for the following areas:

-Even Alex’s daughter, Grace, would have been able to help out in the shop.
-In 1921, she is listed as a bookkeeper.
-Malcolm had left home and started his own family, however, his brothers and sisters continued to stay in the family home.
+Even Alex’s daughter, Grace (1898-1995), helped out in the shop.
+In 1921, she was listed as a bookkeeper.
+Malcolm had left home and started his own family, however, his brothers and sisters continued to live in the family home.

 Overall, the 1920s were a time of expansion.
 The company saw a growth in physical size and employees.
-This included a machine shop erected in 1923 to produce electrical conduit fittings and, in 1926, a new building and enlarged foundry.
+This included a separate machine shop erected in 1923 to produce electrical conduit fittings and, in 1926, a new building and enlarged foundry.
+Penton’s Foundry List continued to refer to them through this period as both a machine shop and a pattern shop turning grey iron, brass and aluminum into various components and finished products.

 · Coppifield and Easy Washing Machines